yousuf123456/ChatVibe/README.md

 ## About The Project
 [![Project Name Screen Shot][project-screenshot]](https://example.com)

-Initially when I was learning about web development, I wondered that how chat systems databases are structured, thats where I decided to create **ChatVibe**.
+Initially when I was new into web development, I wondered that how chat systems databases are structured?, what's the flow of data look like?
+That is where I decided to create **ChatVibe**.
 It is a real-time chat application designed for seamless communication.

 - Users can get started by signing in to the app.
 - Connect with others by searching for their ID or email address.